phpro/grumphp/README.md

 ## Installation

-*If you are trying to install GrumPHP on Windows: please read the windows pre-install section.*
+In order for this package to work, you have to make sure following tools are discoverable on the command-line:

+- php
+- composer
+- git

 This package is a composer plugin and should be installed to your project's dev dependency using composer: